 The Rolling Hills General Plan contains the following six elements: 1) Land Use; 2) Housing; 3) Circulation; 4) Open Space and Conservation; 5) Safety; and 6) Noise.
 The General Plan is internally consistent, meaning that the policies in different elements complement and support one another.
 The Housing Element reflects the policy direction provided by the other General Plan elements.
 For example, it references the residential densities established in the Land Use Element and the natural constraints identified in the Safety Element.
 The City amended its Land Use Element in early 2021 to maintain consistency with its new Housing Plan.
-It is also revising its Safety Element to comply with new provisions of the Government Code that are triggered by amendments to the General Plan, including adoption of a new Housing Element.
+It adopted a revised Safety Element in March 2022 to comply with new provisions of the Government Code.